itwurl/BoneDoc/README.md

 cmake --build .
 ```

 To run BoneDoc and perform analysis locally, two arguments are required: path to mesh file and path to landmark file.
+Without arguments BoneDoc will run as a http service waiting for requests.

 ```
 ./BoneDoc <vtk-file-path> <csv-file-path>
-BoneDocServer started.
-Listening on port 61180 ...
 ```

-Calculated results are printed out after analysis, including the calculated anatomical parameters and the predicted ethnic group based on the provided data.
+After analysis, results are printed, showing anatomical parameters and the predicted ethnic group based on the provided data.

 ```
 calculated parameters